Critique of Practical Reason: Analytic: Chapter One

 Practical reason is the faculty for determining the will, which operates by applying a general principle of action to one's particular situation.
-For Kant, a principle can be either a mere maxim if it is based on the agent's desires or a law if it applies universally.
+For Kant, a practical principle can be either a mere maxim if it is based on the agent's desires or a law if it applies universally.
 Any principle that presupposes a previous desire for some object in the agent always presupposes that the agent is the sort of person who would be interested in that particular object.
-Anything that an agent is interested in can only be contingent, however, and never necessary.
-Therefore, it cannot be a law.
+Anything that an agent is interested in can only be contingent, however, and never necessary since it is only valid for that agent alone.
+Therefore, it cannot be a law, but only a maxim.